ppone/docs/guides/payments.md

 ####Enabling Bitcoin

-Click on `BitCoin`.
+Click on *Bitcoin*.
 You will see than see instructions on how to enable bitcoin.
 Note: Not all Stripe accounts will qualify for Bitcoin.

 It is a 3 step process.